-We demonstrated that human populations are distinct from one another by distribution of genomic differences among their individuals (see Figure 1) and also distribution of shared vrGVs (see Figure 4).
-Those populations that were formed thousands years ago -- African (LWK and YRI), Asian (CHS, CHB, and JPT), and European (GBR, FIN, TSI, CEU) have sharp and narrow peaks in the corresponding distributions of genomic differences, while populations from America that experienced admixture a few hundred years ago, via inclusion of people from different continents, have much wider distributions of genomic differences (see Figure 1A).
+We demonstrated that human populations are distinct from one another by distribution of genomic differences among Genome Biology and Evolution their individuals (see fig. 1) and also distribution of shared vrGVs (see fig. 4).
+Those populations that were formed 1,000 years ago-African (LWK and YRI), Asian (CHS, CHB, and JPT), and European (GBR, FIN, TSI, and CEU)-have sharp and narrow peaks in the corresponding distributions of genomic differences, whereas populations from America that experienced admixture a few hundred years ago, through inclusion of people from differences (see fig. 1A).